FraBer95/SurvivalOSA/README.md

 # SurvivalOSA

-This is the private repository of the "_Enhancing Survival Analysis Model Selection Through XAI(t) in Healthcare_" paper.
+This is repository of the "_Enhancing Survival Analysis Model Selection Through XAI(t) in Healthcare_" paper.

 The code is written in R and Python and it is composed by two main parts: